viktorptrv/Games/README.md

 # The Word Game
 So far i've made only the structure of the code and later will add more features and options.

+# Quiz Game
+I will try to add a feature in which the correct answer always changes its position